kolen/mm_map_tools/README.md

 ## Running tests

+Use `cargo test --all` to test all crates.

-By default, tests requiring original Magic & Mayhem files are ignored with `#[ignore]`, to run them, specify M&M path in `MM_PATH` env variable and use `cargo test -- --include-ignored`.
+By default, tests requiring original Magic & Mayhem files are ignored with `#[ignore]`, to run them, specify M&M path in `MM_PATH` env variable and use `cargo test --all -- --include-ignored`.